northeastern-rc/rc-public-documentation/docs/source/02_first_steps/05_bashrc.md

 (bashrc)=

-# Shell environment on Discovery
+# Shell Environment on the Cluster

 ## The Discovery Shell environment and .bashrc